Breastfeeding helps protect your baby from the flu – even if you’re feeling unwell.

 Are influenza antiviral prescription medications safe to use when breastfeeding?

-For up-to-date information about the use of antiviral medications when breastfeeding, call 1300 MEDICINE (1300 633 424).
+For up-to-date advice about using antiviral medications while breastfeeding, call 1300 MEDICINE (1300 633 424) or speak with your healthcare provider.

 For more information

-The information on this website does not replace advice from your health care provider.
+The information on this website does not replace advice from your health care provider